-We would like to acknowledge Chris Hauser and Christina Fischer of the Santa Lucia Conservancy and Scott Brown of Balance Hydrologics for providing logistic support and reference information.
-Greg James provided precipitation data for San Clemente Dam.
-Also, thank you to Leah MacCarter, Anna Conlen, and Magnolia Morris for their assistance in data collection.
+We would like to acknowledge Chris Hauser and Christina Fischer of the Santa Lucia Conservancy and Scott Brown of Balance Hydrologics for providing logistic support.
+Forrest Arthur provided Santa Lucia Preserve precipitation data, and Greg James provided precipitation data for San Clemente Dam.
+Also, thank you to Dr. John Olson for his assistance in data collection.

-Can be cited as:
+This report may be cited as:

-Chow, K., Luna, L., Smith, D. 2016.
-2016 Annual Report: Hydrologic Conditions in Baseflow Reaches Pursuant to Conditions 14 and 15, Santa Lucia Preserve, Monterey County, California.
-The Watershed Institute, California State Monterey Bay, Publication No. WI-2015-09, 24 pp.
+Conlen, A., Morris, M., Smith, D. 2017.
+2017 Annual Report: Hydrologic Conditions in Baseflow Reaches Pursuant to Conditions 14 and 15, Santa Lucia Preserve, Monterey County, California.
+The Watershed Institute, California State Monterey Bay, Publication No. WI-2017-05, 24 pp.